RustyBridge/Serverless-Website-AWS-Terraform/README.md

 ### **Description:**
-1. The build was created by the talented Frontend developer @Nick Vasilopoulos, using React, contains a visitor counter written in JavaScript and the static website is hosted on S3
+1. The build was created by my brother and talented Frontend developer @Nick Vasilopoulos, using React, contains a visitor counter written in JavaScript and the static website is hosted on S3
 2. A domain name was registered and Route53 is used to manage its DNS records.
 3. Cloudfront is used to Distribute the website
 4. The JS Counter calls an API (API Gateway + Custom domain name), which in turn triggers a Lambda function which runs a Python script.
 The script reads the value for the visitor count, from a DynamoDB table, increments the value by 1 and returns the new value to be displayed on the website.